Jazz St. Louis Book Club

 Discussion on March 9, 2021 at 7:00pm CST

-“A dauntingly ambitious, obsessively researched” (Los Angeles Times) global history of music that reveals how songs have shifted societies and sparked revolutions
+“A dauntingly ambitious, obsessively researched” (Los Angeles Times) global history of music reveals how songs have shifted societies and sparked revolutions.

 Histories of music overwhelmingly suppress stories of the outsiders and rebels who created musical revolutions and instead celebrate the mainstream assimilators who borrowed innovations, diluted their impact, and disguised their sources.
 In Music: A Subversive History, Ted Gioia reclaims the story of music for the riffraff, insurgents, and provocateurs.

 Gioia tells a four-thousand-year history of music as a global source of power, change, and upheaval.
 He shows how outcasts, immigrants, slaves, and others at the margins of society have repeatedly served as trailblazers of musical expression, reinventing our most cherished songs from ancient times all the way to the jazz, reggae, and hip-hop sounds of the current day.